Kyu Mogami

-Kyu Mogami (最上九, Mogami Kyu) is a Japanese professional wrestler signed to Active Advance Pro Wrestling (2AW).
+Kyu Mogami (最上九, Mogami Kyū) is a Japanese professional wrestler signed to Active Advance Pro Wrestling (2AW).
 He is also known for his tenures with Big Japan Pro Wrestling (BJW), Pro Wrestling Freedoms and various other promotions from the Japanese independent scene.

 Early life

 The origin of his ring name comes from the Mogami District of which his hometown of Tozawa is part of.
 During his junior and high school years, Mogami played baseball but was forced to quit due to elbow injuries.
 He is a fan of Yokohama DeNA BayStars.
 During his student years, he was part of the Nihon University pro-wrestling club.